latticexyz/mud/.changeset/nervous-nails-notice.md

 "@latticexyz/world": minor
 ---

 Added viem custom client actions for delegation.
 By extending viem clients with this function after delegation, the delegation is automatically applied to World contract writes.
-Internally, it transforms the `writeContract` arguments to incorporate `callFrom`.
+This means that these writes are made on behalf of the delegator.
+Internally, it transforms the write arguments to use `callFrom`.

 Usage example: